AHRumjungle/BARINV/README.md

 ## Requierments

-Makesure Python 3.8 or higher is installed
+Python 3.8 or higher is installed